intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Oblivious HTTP relies on Hybrid Public Key Encryption {{?HPKE=RFC9180}} to perform encryption.

 Oblivious HTTP uses both encryption and separation of connections to achieve privacy partitioning.

+- End-to-end messages are encrypted between the Client and Gateway.
+The content of these inner messages are visible to the Client, Gateway, and Target.
+This is the Client-to-Target context.

+- The encrypted messages exchanged between the Client and Gateway are visible to the Relay, but the Relay cannot decrypt the messages.
+This is the Client-to-Gateway context.

-The end-to-end messages are encrypted between the Client and Gateway (forming a Client-to-Gateway context), and the connections are separated into a Client-to-Relay context and a Relay-to-Gateway context.
-It is also important to note that the Relay-to-Gateway connection can be a single connection, even if the Relay has many separate Clients.
+- The transport (such as TCP and TLS) connections between the Client, Relay, and Gateway form two separate contexts: a Client-to-Relay context and a Relay-to-Gateway context.
+It is important to note that the Relay-to-Gateway connection can be a single connection, even if the Relay has many separate Clients.
 This provides better anonymity by making the pseudonym presented by the Relay to be shared across many Clients.

 ~~~ aasvg
 +-------------------------------------------------------------------+